pedrosouzax/Titanic-Survivors/README.md

 During this work, I used data analysis to understand how the data was composed and distributed.
 And I also worked with a few statistical concepts to generate insights to improve the goal.

+### Correlation matrix

 For the data analysis, I analyzed and visualized the correlation between variables

-### Correlation matrix

 ![Alt text](./Screenshots/corr.png?raw=true "Corr")

 ### "Fare" Boxplot

+I verified if the higher points made sense.

 ![Alt text](./Screenshots/box_fare.png?raw=true "box_fare")

 ### Age Histogram

+I looked at the distribuition to sse the better way to complete the age data.

 ![Alt text](./Screenshots/hist_age.png?raw=true "hist_age")

 Some metrics such as standard deviation, min, max, and quartiles of the variable Age and Fare also were evaluated.

+Another analysis and explanations were made and can be found on my jupyter notebook.

 For the machine learnings, I ran the following models: